Key Health Coverage Definitions

 Coinsurance

 The percentage of health care costs an individual must pay, once a deductible is met.
 For example, many plans pay 80% or 70% of the cost of care, and the patient is responsible for the remaining 20% or 30%.
-Some plans limit the amount of coinsurance a covered person must pay.
-See “Out-of-Pocket Maximum.”
+Some prescription drug costs limit the amount of coinsurance a covered person must pay.

 Coordination of Benefits (Birthday Rule)